Insoleq

 1. Motor Vehicle Accidents

-Car accidents, motorcycle crashes, and pedestrian strikes are a primary source of traumatic amputations.
-The National Highway Traffic Safety Administration (NHTSA) reports that more than 6 million car crashes happen in the US each year, with many causing serious injuries.
-If negligence on the part of another motorist resulted in your amputation, a lawyer can assist you in seeking a claim against their insurance or a lawsuit.
+Car accidents, motorcycle crashes, and pedestrian strikes are a major source of traumatic amputations.
+The National Highway Traffic Safety Administration (NHTSA) reports that over 6 million car crashes occur in the US annually, with many leading to severe injuries.
+If negligence from another driver led to your amputation, an attorney can help you pursue a claim against their insurance or file a lawsuit.

 2. Workplace Injuries

-Construction sites, factories, and warehouses are high-risk environments where heavy machinery, falls, or explosions can lead to catastrophic injuries.
-The Occupational Safety and Health Administration (OSHA) reports that thousands of workplace injuries occur each year, some requiring amputation.
-If your employer failed to provide a safe work environment, an amputation lawyer can file a workers’ compensation claim or a third-party lawsuit.
+Construction sites, factories, and warehouses are high-risk environments where heavy machinery, falls, or explosions can lead to severe injuries.
+The Occupational Safety and Health Administration (OSHA) indicates that thousands of workplace injuries happen annually, with some resulting in amputations.
+If your employer did not ensure a safe work environment, an amputation lawyer can help you file a workers’ compensation claim or a suit against a third party.

 3. Medical Malpractice